 The spine is comprised of bones (called vertebrae), which stack on top of each other with a spongy material (called a “disc”) positioned in between each.
 As the disc degenerates, it loses tension, allowing the disc to bulge, which, in turn, allows increased movement in-between the vertebrae.
 This movement is called spinal instability.
 Spinal instability encourages arthritic overgrowth of the joints, as well as bone spurs.

-At BSSNY, our surgeons use the most advanced surgical methods to treat the condition specifically, precisely, and with minimal damage to surrounding tissues, reducing patient risk and increasing long-term success.
+When spinal instability is more severe, surgery may be necessary.
+BSSNY surgeons use the most advanced surgical methods to treat spinal instability specifically, precisely, and with minimal damage to surrounding tissues, reducing patient risk and increasing long-term success.
+Two common procedures for the condition include: